GaryLeeONE/f1quickstart/main.md

 2020 Constructor's Standings: 5th

-Alpine (pronounced *al-PEEN*) is basically Renault.
+Alpine is basically just Renault.
 They have been called Renault for most of their history, and only changed the name this year to promote Renault's sports car brand Alpine.

 They have had occasional championship success over the years, most notably in 2005-2006 with Fernando Alonso, but most of the time just a midfield team, not too good and not too bad.
 They should remain in the midfield in 2021.